-Source: WHO CRD, data updated July 21, 2022 As more of the global population completes primary vaccination, and as protection wanes with time, it is also important to track progress in administering booster doses.
+As more of the global population completes primary vaccination, and as protection wanes with time, it is also important to track progress in administering booster doses.
 Policies on boosters and which populations are eligible for them vary by country and are not easily tracked, but WHO does provide data on the number of boosters administered per 100 people (Figure 7.1).
 This metric is more appropriate for boosters than percent of population since some countries are already offering 2nd or 3rd boosters to eligible individuals, depending on national policy.
 However, similar trends are emerging with boosters as with primary vaccination coverage.
 More boosters have been administered in high-income countries with coverage decreasing with each income level (Figure 7.2).
 However, since the last update, there has been an increase in the number of booster doses administered across all income levels.
 Continued roll out of primary doses in many lower-income countries may explain some of the difference in booster coverage, however inconsistent booster policies across countries creates an additional challenge to drawing insights from this metric.

+More boosters have been administered in high-income countries with coverage decreasing with each income level (Figure 7.2).
+However, since the last update, there has been an increase in the number of booster doses administered across all income levels.
+Continued roll out of primary doses in many lower-income countries may explain some of the difference in booster coverage, however inconsistent booster policies across countries creates an additional challenge to drawing insights from this metric.

 Figure 7.1.
 COVID-19 booster doses administered per 100 persons and total COVID-19 booster doses administered

-Source: WHO CRD and OWID, data updated July 25, 2022 Note: WHO data was unavailable and supplemented with data from OWID for the following countries: Hong Kong, Macao, Montenegro, Russia, Serbia, Switzerland, Turkey, and the United Kingdom.
+Source: WHO CRD and OWID, data updated August 18, 2022

+Note: WHO data was unavailable and supplemented with data from OWID for the following countries: Hong Kong, Macao, Montenegro, Russia, Serbia, Switzerland, Turkey, and the United Kingdom.
-Figure 7.2.
-Average number of COVID-19 booster doses administered per 100 persons by

-Source: WHO CRD, data updated July 25, 2022

-Lower Middle Income Countries Upper Middle Income Countries

-Low Income Countries

 Challenges to Reaching Coverage Goals

 Vaccine supply on a global level has greatly improved over the past year and is no longer the critical limiting factor.
-However, supply remains an issue at the local level, particularly for lowand lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).
+However, supply remains an issue at the local level, particularly for low-and lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).

 For many countries, the primary challenge has shifted to having the capacity to utilize available supply before product expiration.
 Daily vaccination rates in many countries remain low.
-Lowand lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.
+Loward lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.

 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since our last update, several countries have had an increase in percent of population fully vaccinated.
-Most notably: Ethiopia, Côte d'Ivoire, Niger, Nigeria, Tanzania, and Zambia.
-Ethiopia and Côte d'Ivoire have newly flagged supply as a concern and supply remains flagged as a concern for Gambia and Guinea.
+Since our last update, Afghanistan's daily vaccination rate has risen to 0.29% from 0.14%.
+Côte d'Ivoire has had a 0.06% change in its fully vaccinated population which is an increase from 0.02% in the previous update.
+Côte d'Ivoire and Niger have newly flagged supply as a concern and supply remains flagged as a concern for Tanzania, Ethiopia, Gambia, and Guinea.